About The Author & The Program

 SN Health Resources is a Canadian owned and operated business.

 SN Health Resources

 L9N 0S6, Ontario, CANADA

 Updated August 6, 2019

 It’s a really long story so grab a coffee or tea…

 I am Sherwin Nicholson.
-I am 48 years old and live in Aurora, Ontario, Canada.
+I am 48 years old and live in Holland Landing, Ontario, Canada.
 I have two awesome teenage children that keep me busy with my free time.
 I have trained, worked and instructed with many students, PhDs, MDs and Techs in the Medical Research field for 22 years and have a Specialist Honours Bachelor of Science Degree in Human Biology.